 The development and commercialization of pet therapeutics is highly competitive and our success depends on our ability to compete effectively with other products in the market.
-If our product candidates are approved, we expect to compete with animal health divisions of major pharmaceutical and biotechnology companies such as Merck Animal Health, Merial, Elanco, Bayer Animal Health, and Boehringer Ingelheim Animal Health, as well as specialty animal health medicines companies such as Zoetis and, in Europe, Virbac Group, Ceva Animal Health and Dechra Pharmaceuticals.
+If our product candidates are approved, we expect to compete with animal health divisions of major pharmaceutical and biotechnology companies such as Merck Animal Health, Elanco, Bayer Animal Health, and Boehringer Ingelheim Animal Health, as well as specialty animal health medicines companies such as Zoetis and, in Europe, Virbac Group, Ceva Animal Health and Dechra Pharmaceuticals.
 Additionally, we are aware of several early-stage companies that are developing products for use in the pet therapeutics market, including Aratana Therapeutics Inc., Nexvet Biopharma PLC, and Jaguar Animal Health.
 We also expect to compete with academic institutions, governmental agencies and private organizations that are conducting research in the field of animal health medicines.

-If approved, Zimeta will face competition from existing products approved for treatment of fever in horses such as Banamine.
+If approved, Zimeta will face competition from existing products approved for treatment of horses such as Banamine.
+Mirtazapine, the active ingredient in Mirataz, is widely used today from human generic and compounded formulations.
 Many of our product candidates also will face competition from various products approved for use in humans that are used extra-label in animals, and all of our products will face potential competition from new products in development.
 These and other potential competing products may benefit from greater brand recognition and brand loyalty than our product candidates may achieve.